-Neoen engaged Wiradjuri man Mark Saddler to participate in and support the development of the Cultural Heritage Management Plan and assessment during the early stages of project development.
-Mark runs a Wagga Wagga based cultural education business and has continued to stay in touch and help the local landholders understand some of the Aboriginal cultural history of their area, also visiting the Walla Walla historical society to share information.
+Neoen engaged Wiradjuri man, Mark Saddler, to participate in and support the development of the Cultural Heritage Management Plan and assessment during the early stages of project development.
+Mark runs a Wagga Wagga based cultural education business and has continued to stay in touch and help the local landholders understand some of the First Nations cultural history of their area, also visiting the Walla Walla historical society to share information.

-During 2020, Neoen supported the host landholders to meet Mark Saddler and to visit their property to help them relocate Aboriginal artefacts that were identified on their property.
-Another host landholder has also identified an important scarred tree on his property (known as a ring tree) and has taken steps to protect this important cultural history.
+During 2020, Neoen supported the host landholders to meet Mark Saddler and to visit their property to help them relocate First Nations artefacts that were identified on their property.
+Another host landholder has also identified an important scarred tree on his property (known as a 'ring tree') and has taken steps to protect this important cultural relic.

 During the development of the CSF IAPP, organisations that represent First Nations people in the region were first identified.
-Early consultation with Albury and District Local Aboriginal Land Council (Albury LALC) and Riverina Murray Regional Alliance (RMRA) helped to understand local context and identify Aboriginal organisations and businesses.
-Meetings were subsequently held with Aboriginal businesses (via Supply Nation), education/training providers and employment agencies.
-Conversations with First Nations organisations and businesses identified key issues in the region as far as work readiness, the need to focus on pre-apprenticeship training, cultural safety and support, and further funding for Aboriginal businesses to offer these services.
+Early consultation with Albury and District Local Aboriginal Land Council (Albury LALC) and Riverina Murray Regional Alliance (RMRA) helped us in understanding the local context and identify First Nations organisations and businesses.
+Meetings were subsequently held with First Nations businesses (via Supply Nation), education/training providers and employment agencies.
+Conversations with First Nations organisations and businesses identified key issues in the region as far as work readiness, the need to focus on pre-apprenticeship training, cultural safety and support, and further funding for First Nations businesses to offer these services.